-Decisions of the board of directors must be supported by minutes of the meetings, which are available for external or internal audit processes of Cercarbono.
+Decisions of the board of directors must be supported by minutes of the meetings, which are available for external or internal audit processes of Cercarbono and is available at www.cercarbono.com, section: Documentation (Minutes).

-Public consultation of the documents produced by the programme is a fundamental element in decision-making.
+Public consultation of the documents produced by the programme is a fundamental element for informed decision-making.